wolfeng-db/wolfys_essentials/README.md

 - Champion names (edits from rt improvements)
     - Lowered the rate of Appellations to 1 in 4 - half the chance of the original mod.
 - better blood effects
+- more gibs (replacing some files from betterbloodeffects)

 ### MAP CHANGES
 - Draw Distance (Done Right)